From Jesse of Sag Harbor's Sen Restaurant and Tip Top Hospitality Group:

 1615 Bridgehampton-Sag Harbor Turnpike, Sag Harbor, NY 11963, USA

 This card is by Jesse Matsuoka, a Hamptons resident of over 25 years.
-A sake sommelier and co-owner of Sen, a legendary Japenese restaurant in Sag Harbor.
-Born in Manhattan, grew up in Tokyo, Hawaii and Sag Harbor, and married to a third generation Montauker.
+Jesse is a sake sommelier, Tip Top Hospitality partner, and co-owner of Sen, a legendary Japanese restaurant in Sag Harbor.
+Jesse was born in Manhattan, grew up in Tokyo, Hawaii, and Sag Harbor, and is now married to a third-generation Montauker.

 @estiaslittlekitchen / Instagram